AlchemistSimulator/Alchemist/src/orchid/resources/wiki/advanced/maps.md

   parameters: [maps/foo.pbf]
 ```

-## Using GPS traces to displace nodes
+## Using GPS traces to deploy nodes

-GPS traces can be used to displace nodes on a map.
+GPS traces can be used to deploy nodes on a map.
 In order to set the initial position of the nodes with the first position of the GPS traces,
-you need to use the displacement {{ anchor('FromGPSTrace') }}.
+you need to use the deployment {{ anchor('FromGPSTrace') }}.
-The displacement `FromGPSTrace` require the following parameters:
+The deployment `FromGPSTrace` require the following parameters:

-0. number of nodes to displace
+0. number of nodes to deploy
 0. file with the GPS traces to use
 0. boolean that indicates if the list of GPS trace is cyclic.
-   If `true` and the GPS traces are less than the number of nodes to be displaced,
+   If `true` and the GPS traces are less than the number of nodes to be deployed,
-   then the traces are cyclically re-used to displace nodes.
+   then the traces are cyclically re-used to deploy nodes.
 0. a {{ anchor('GPSTimeAlignment') }} to define how to align the time of all the GPS points of all GPS traces.
     There are present several strategy in the package {{ anchor('it.unibo.alchemist.boundary.gpsload.api') }}
     and introduced in the following subsection.